Reciprocity obstructions in semigroup orbits in SL(2, Z): Introduction

 \section{Introduction}

 Let $\Gamma\subseteq\SL(d, \ZZ)$ be a multiplicative semigroup, $v\in\ZZ^d$ a primitive vector, and $L:\ZZ^d\rightarrow\ZZ$ a primitive linear functional.
 We call $\Gamma v$ a semigroup orbit and study the set $L(\Gamma v) \subseteq \ZZ$ of integers it represents.
 Of particular interest are \emph{thin orbits}, which grow slowly, arising from semigroups which are too `small' to inherit their behaviour from their Zariski closure.
 In analogy to the study of integer and rational points in Diophantine geometry, we study the arithmetic of these orbits.
 Observed obstructions to integers $n$ appearing in $L(\Gamma v)$ for $\Gamma$ a thin semigroup could be classified as follows: \begin{enumerate} \item \textbf{Definiteness:} the orbit may only represent integers above or below a certain cutoff.
 This occurs for Apollonian circle packings; see also \cite[Section 1.2]{BourgainKontorovichGAFA2010} for an example in $\SL(2,\ZZ)$. \item \textbf{Counting:} the number of vectors in an orbit of size up to $N$ is typically asymptotic to $cN^{\nu}$ for some positive constants $c, \nu$; for $\nu < 1$ it is not possible to represent all integers.
 See \cite{ApolloniusZaremba} for many examples. \item \textbf{Congruence:} numbers from a congruence class $a\pmod{m}$ may not be represented by the orbit.
 In the case of Apollonian circle packings, $m=24$ describes such obstructions.
-See \cite[pp. 2-3]{BourgainKontorovichZarembaAnnals} for an example in $\GL(2,\ZZ)$. \item \textbf{Zariski closure:} the Zariski closure may be an algebraic group with obstructions inherited by its subgroups and subsemigroups; in this paper, we restrict ourselves to $\SL(2)$, where this does not occur.
-An example with Brauer-Manin obstruction is mentioned in \cite[p.
-5]{KontorovichZhang}. \end{enumerate} Call an integer \emph{admissible} if it satisfies the definiteness condition and is not ruled out by any congruence condition for an orbit.
-If $\nu>1$, and obstructions from the Zariski closure do not exist, then one might expect that every large enough admissible integer should appear.
+See \cite[pp. 2-3]{BourgainKontorovichZarembaAnnals} for an example in $\GL(2,\ZZ)$. \item \textbf{Inherited:} we include in this category any obstruction which exists for the integral or rational points of an algebraic set containing the orbit.
+For example, the Zariski closure may be an algebraic group with obstructions inherited by its subgroups and subsemigroups; an example with Brauer-Manin obstruction is mentioned in \cite[p.
+5]{KontorovichZhang}.
+Variations on this theme include integral Brauer-Manin obstructions such as spinor exceptions for quadratic forms \cite{SP}.
+In this paper, the Zariski closure is $\SL(2)$, and our orbits lie in the congruence subgroup $\Gamma_1(4)$, but our obstructions do not; see the discussion following Theorem~\ref{thm:TableForPsi}. \end{enumerate} Call an integer \emph{admissible} if it satisfies the definiteness condition and is not ruled out by any congruence condition for an orbit.
+If $\nu>1$, and there are no further inherited obstructions, then one might expect that every large enough admissible integer should appear.
 This is called the \emph{local-global principle}.

 This has been conjectured in many cases, including by Zaremba for continued fractions built out of certain finite alphabets \cite[p.
 76]{Zaremba72}, later refined by Niederreiter in \cite{Niederreiter78}, and by Hensley in \cite{Hensley96}.
 The conjecture is most commonly stated as follows.